 - Open to arts organizations in South Carolina interested in building participation in the arts that have not received a Wallace Participation Grant previously from the S.C.
 Arts Commission.

-- Applicant must be a S.C. charitable organization currently registered with the Office of the Secretary of State of South Carolina AND have its own federal tax-exempt status with the IRS or is applying through a qualified fiscal agent; OR
+- Applicant must be a S.C. charitable organization currently registered with the Office of the Secretary of State of South Carolina AND have its own federal tax-exempt status with the IRS or is applying through a qualified Fiscal Agent/Receiver; OR

 - Applicant must be a unit of government

 - K-12 schools are not eligible for funding in this program.

 - Applicant must be a S.C. organization that reflects S.C. as its primary address on all current official organizational documents.